DatBen/atom-cc/README.md

 This way we gain in memory usage and in execution time.

-Finaly, dead code from if bloc are deleted and if bloc always true are replace by a simple bloc.
+Finaly, the optimised pretty printer can recognize dead code.
+Dead code from if blocs are deleted and if blocs always true are replace by a simple bloc.
 For instance, this code :

 ```